-The paper should include 1 title page, an abstract page, the body of the paper itself with the title centered on the top of the first content page, and a page for references.
+The paper must be in APA style.
+It must be double-spaced, and in a 12 Times New Roman font.
+It should include 1 title page, an abstract page, the body of the paper itself with the title centered on the top of the first content page, and a page for references.
 Ask me what the first content page is.
 Here is the link to APA style formatting: